Jacobbayisa/Jacobbayisa/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 #### :collision: Here are some of the projects I have worked on
 ### BlueNile
-#### :writing_hand: Currently as March 29, 2021 I am working on Ecommerce website named BlueNile.
-When fully developed it will be fully functional eCommerce website with fncitonalities like browsing products and making purchase online by by pay bal and credit card.
-It will include functionalities like selecting item, seeing details, adding to cart, checking out and making payment.
+#### :writing_hand: Currently as of March 29, 2021, I am working on an eCommerce website named BlueNile.
+When fully developed it will be a fully functional eCommerce website with fncitonalities like browsing products and making a purchase online by  PayPal and credit card.
+It will include functionalities like selecting an item, seeing details, adding to a cart, checking out, and making payment.
 #### <image src ="https://user-images.githubusercontent.com/28535677/120091286-a09bd180-c0d7-11eb-82aa-8a3b4ba55316.png" width="20px"/> Technologies used React,Redux, Nodejs, Stripe API and MongoDB and Project is still in development
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ###  Toronto-rental
-#### - is a capstone project developed within 10 days for graduation project when attendind full-stack web development at brain Station.
-It is a real state search website used to search house or room for rent.
-The house owners can also upload images and details of house or room they want to rent.
+#### - is a capstone project developed within 10 days for graduation project when attending full-stack web development at brain Station.
+It is a real state search website used to search houses or rooms for rent.
+The house owners can also upload images and the details of house or room they want to rent.
 ####  <image src ="https://user-images.githubusercontent.com/28535677/120091286-a09bd180-c0d7-11eb-82aa-8a3b4ba55316.png" width="20px"/> Technologies used: React, Nodejs, MySQL, SASS, Knex and Bookshelf
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## BrainFlix
 #### - is a SPA( single page application) streaming website which is similar to  youtube.
 #### <image src ="https://user-images.githubusercontent.com/28535677/120091286-a09bd180-c0d7-11eb-82aa-8a3b4ba55316.png" width="20px"/>  Technologies used: React and Nodejs

+### Library
+#### -is a final project done for Relational Database course at NTUST.
+It is done to show proficiency in CRUD in MySQL and PHP.
+It has Admin and Public Site.
+Admin users can add books and articles based on categories.
+Users can read the book in the browser or can download it in pdf format.
+####  <image src ="https://user-images.githubusercontent.com/28535677/120091286-a09bd180-c0d7-11eb-82aa-8a3b4ba55316.png" width="20px"/> Technologies used: HTML, CSS, PHP and MySQL

 ### :leafy_green: :small_airplane: l Feel free to see browse my code.
 Thanks for your time!! :leafy_green: :small_airplane: